A glimpse at Redwood Trust Inc.'s potential climb to old highs - The Dwinnex

-The price of Redwood Trust Inc. (NYSE: RWT) closed at $5.75 in the last session, down -0.86% from day before closing price of $5.80.
-In other words, the price has decreased by -$0.05 from its previous closing price.
-On the day, 957756 shares were traded.
-RWT stock price reached its highest trading level at $5.80 during the session, while it also had its lowest trading level at $5.65.
+As of close of business last night, Redwood Trust Inc.’s stock clocked out at $5.70, up 0.88% from its previous closing price of $5.65.
+In other words, the price has increased by $+0.05 from its previous closing price.
+On the day, 899028 shares were traded.
+RWT stock price reached its highest trading level at $5.76 during the session, while it also had its lowest trading level at $5.66.

 Sponsored